For Face-to-Face, Online, and Hybrid Courses

 If you plan to administer the exam in a face-to-face arrangement or in an online setting, you should contact the Registrar’s Office for a specific day and time period assignment.

-A student in my class becomes very ill or impacted by an extenuating circumstance that prevents him/her from completing the final exam during the established time period.
+A student in my class becomes very ill or impacted by an extenuating circumstance that prevents them from completing the final exam during the established time period.
 What should I do?

 Similar to cases in which you might assign a grade of “Incomplete”, you should use your discretion to determine the extent of the problem and require documentation of the issue (i.e. a written statement from a physician, counselor, safety officer, or other qualified professional).
 Using your best judgement and interest in the student’s academic success, you may arrange an alternative time period and date(s) that is suitable to the student and you.